Church of Saint Mary the Virgin (Chappaqua, New York): Programs and services

 On Sunday mornings the church offers two services.
 The Holy Eucharist is performed using Rite I at the earlier time, and Rite II at the later.
 An extensive lay ministry assists the pastor, currently Father Joel Mason, with the ceremonies.

 The church also has an extensive music program.
 A senior choir of adults performs at the later morning service every week, daily during Holy Week and four times a year during Evensong services.
 Its repertoire is mainly focused on traditional Anglican music, but also includes more modern work by Igor Stravinsky and John Tavener.
 The children's choir sings at services once a month.
 The religious music is supplemented by Ars Antiqua secular performances held three times a year at the church.

 Every June, the church holds its annual Strawberry Festival, considered the longest-running community event of its kind in Westchester County, attracting visitors from all over the county.
 The main attraction is food prepared by the church's members based around the titular fruit, such as strawberry shortcake, strawberry pancakes, chocolate-covered strawberries and strawberry smoothies.
 Other traditional summertime festival fare, such as ice cream donated by Ben & Jerry's, hot dogs, hamburgers, popcorn and cotton candy, is also available.
 Craft vendors sell hand-made textile and wooden items.
 There are also attractions for children like bouncy houses, pony rides in the Grove, and face painting.
 Money raised by the festival goes to support the church's involvement in local charitable programs like food pantries.

-While not affiliated with the church, Chappaqua's popular farmer's market is held in the parish house during the winter months.